ewaldmire/ascender/docs/collections.md

 (if "devel" link goes stale in the future, it is for Ansible 2.9)

-You can specify a list of zero or more servers to download roles and collections from for Ascender Project Updates.
+You can specify a list of zero or more servers to download roles and collections from for climber Project Updates.
 This is done by associating Galaxy credentials (in sequential order) via the API at `/api/v2/organizations/N/galaxy_credentials/`.
 Authentication via an API token is optional (i.e., https://galaxy.ansible.com/), but other